GLDima/NewYorkWeather/README.md

 - NewYorkWeather.Core is DotNetStandard library with  RESTful API interaction logic.
 - NewYorkWeather.UITests project with UI tests for Xamarin.Forms pages.

-NewYorkWeather.UITests unit test project, there is a set of cross-platform tests in a "Test" class.
-These tests will be run against both platforms.
+NewYorkWeather.UITests has a set of cross-platform tests in a "Test" class.
+They will be run against both platforms.
 You could use Visual Studio Unit Tests Runner to run them.

 ![screenshot](https://raw.githubusercontent.com/GLDima/NewYorkWeather/master/screenshots/TestRuner.png "Test hierarchy")